 Smart Parking and Vehicle Surveillance

 Abandoned object detection in security is a critical aspect of keeping locations, properties, and safety monitoring.
-It involves the use of automated systems that can detect any items that are left behind in public or private areas without human intervention.
+It involves the use of automated systems that can detect any items left behind in public or private areas without human intervention.

 Vehicle Identification and Numberplate Recognition